-- Criteria for medical necessity determinations regarding MH/SUD benefits must be made available to enrollees, potential enrollees, and contracting providers upon request. - The reasons for any denial of reimbursement or payment for MH/SUD benefits must be made available to the beneficiary.
+- Criteria for medical necessity determinations for MH/SUD benefits must be made available to beneficiaries and affected contracting providers upon request. - The reasons for any denial of reimbursement or payment for MH/SUD benefits must be made available to the beneficiary.